birds & birding

 come bird chat with us!

 At the start of the COVID pandemic in spring 2020, we started a Bird Chat on Zoom for area birders.
-We’ve continued this into 2021 and now an average of 80 regional birders and bird photographers join us online twice monthly on Tuesday nights.
+It remains popular with an average of 70 regional birders and bird photographers join us online twice monthly on Tuesday nights.

 - Get Zoom info for Bird Chat